sf-wdi-gaia/trees/tree-practice.md

 1. A "min heap" is another data structure often thought of as a type of binary tree.
 It has a few additional restrictions, including one called the "min heap property:" every node's key is less than the keys of its children.
 What is special about the root of a min heap?

-### Trie Warmup

-1. Create a trie for the following word list: ["hey", "hi", "yo"].

-1. How would you add the phrase "hello, govnuh" to your trie from above?

-1. What determines the height of a trie?

 ### Binary Search Tree Tasks

 Assume you have a binary search tree data structure.